NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Glossary--DOCID52.md

 **`tar`** - The standard file archive utility (and format) for Unix, Linux and related platforms.
 (Analogous to ZIP files on Windows.)

+**Telemetry** An integrated project that provides metering and measuring facilities for OpenStack.
+The project name of Telemetry is ceilometer.

 **Tenant** - Openstack terminology for "isolated resource containers forming the principal organizational structure within the Compute service".
 Note: NeCTAR uses / prefers the term "project".